-Use the Import / Export Presets page to manage the Preset database in the iVAM1-12G.
-You may export the Preset database onto the computer hard drive for security backup purposes or as a means to transfer it to another iVAM1-12G.
-Likewise, it can be used to import a Preset database from the computer hard drive into the iVAM1-12G.
-In this way, a Preset configuration may be only devised once and then duplicated into all of the iVAM1-12G units in a system, saving significant effort.
+Use the Import / Export Presets page to manage the Preset database in the iVAM1-3.
+You may export the Preset database onto the computer hard drive for security backup purposes or as a means to transfer it to another iVAM1-3.
+Likewise, it can be used to import a Preset database from the computer hard drive into the iVAM1-3.
+In this way, a Preset configuration may be only devised once and then duplicated into all of the iVAM1-3 units in a system, saving significant effort.

-The iVAM1-12G will create Preset Tags for the each set of Presets.
+The iVAM1-3 will create Preset Tags for the each set of Presets.
 Refer to Figure 4-23.
 You may also change these Preset Tags, using the Preset Change Field.
 They allow you to quickly resolve questions about which Presets on various units are the most up to date.
 They will also allow you to determine whether Presets have been modified.
 If the Preset Tag displayed contains the suffix "-dirty" then at least one Preset has been changed in some way.

 While exporting the file, the Preset Tag is appended to the filename, this allows you to store multiple Preset files with different file name.
-For example, if the Preset Tag is v1.0.0 then for iVAM1-12G the default filename would be

-"wohler_presets_iVAM1-12G-v1.0.0.pdb" Do not change the file suffix and prefix (marked in red).
+For example, if the Preset Tag is v1.0.0 then for iVAM1-3 the default filename would be "wohler_presets_iVAM1-3-v1.0.0.pdb" Do not change the file suffix and prefix (marked in red).
 However, you may change the Preset Tag to any number or text to suit your requirements.

-Wohler iVAM2-2 ⊟ Home Source MUDINC/MUDI1
+Wohler iVAM2-2 ≡ Home Source MADLBNC/MADL11 -33.5 4 Status Signal Locked Pupe/Claim's 2 Genesa

+🚯 Dashboard Clock Source Locked Standard ITU 85 1770-3

-Dashboard Preset Management System Setup Import / Export Presets Home
+뵭 Preset Management Import / Export Presets Home

+🛪 System Setup

-▲ Audio Meters 1 Exports Presets 2 🛓 Import Presets
+네.
+Audio Meters ♣ Exports Presets 2 🛓 Import Presets

-🗢 Configuration 🖌 Download all Presets from your iVAM2-2 unit onto your computer.
+🗢 Configuration Download all Presets from your iVAM2-2 unit onto your computer.
 Upload Presets from a file to your iVAM2-2 unit.

-器 Mgmt IP Address ■ System Preferences 2 Preset Tag must not exceed 32 characters.
-Choose File No file chosen Overwrite an existing preset with information from import file.
+器 Mgmt IP Address 2 Preset Tag must not exceed 32 characters.
+Choose File No file chosen Overwrite an existing preset with information from import

+System Preferences 2 Preset Tag must not exceed 32 characters. file.

-Global Output Routing B Export Rest E Import Rest.
+📟 Global Output Routing

+Export Reset B Import Reset

 MAVRIC Server

+😂 System 🗸 🗸

-System Vpdate
+System Update

-😍 Remote System Update
+🗣 Remote System Update

-Preset Replication Factory Reset
+Preset Replication

-එ Reboot System
+ර් Reboot System